sourabh14/GroceryOnline/README.md

-# Grocery Booking Application
+# GroceryOnline
-The application enables users to create and manage grocery items while also facilitating the creation of sale orders.
+The application enables users and admins to create and manage grocery items while also facilitating the creation of sale orders.

 ## Feature Overview
 The app supports two roles: ADMIN and USER